Device Manager displays only non-Plug and Play devices, drivers, and

 - Set the variables in the System Variables box.

-: Use this method only for troubleshooting or development purposes, or to prevent users from accidentally uninstalling a required device that is not connected to the computer (such as a USB device or docking station that is not connected to a laptop computer).
+: You should use this method only for troubleshooting or development purposes, to prevent users from accidentally uninstalling a required device that is not currently present (such as a USB device or docking station that is not currently connected to a laptop computer).

 Did this fix the problem?

 - Check whether the problem is fixed.
 If the problem is fixed, you are finished with this section.
 If the problem is not fixed, you can contact support